On the approximation of finite-time Lyapunov exponents for the stochastic Burgers equation: Introduction

-In an informal way our main theorem~\ref{scale:ftle} approximates the FTLEs for the full SPDE via the FTLE of the AE.
+In an informal way our main result, Theorem~\ref{scale:ftle} approximates the FTLEs for the full SPDE via the FTLE of the AE.
 In contrast to our previous work \cite{BlNe:23} we present a fairly general approximation result in Theorem \ref{thm:lyapappr} that reduces the error term between the finite-time Lyapunov exponents of the SPDE and the amplitude SDE to questions of stability.~We believe that this abstract result can be very useful for numerical purposes.~We plan to address this aspect in a future work for the stochastic Burgers equation exploiting the techniques in~\cite{BlJ}.
 In this work we need precise error analysis of the approximation for amplitude equations (see Theorem \ref{thm:approximation}) and the corresponding linearizations (see Theorem \ref{thm:linear}).~This allows us to state implications on the bifurcation (positive or negative finite time Lyapunov exponent) once we know the FTLE for the AE.
-While the approximation result is fairly general, the true bottleneck for a description of bifurcation of FTLE are the lack of results for AE.~Let us remark that for 1D SDEs, there are many results for FTLE especially with additive noise~\cite{CDLR17,B:25}.
-The key point is that the solution of the linearized equation is usually given as an explicit exponential, which allows for direct computations.
-For FTLEs in 2D, we plan to use the techniques in~\cite{DELR:18,BBBE:25} and also to exploit symmetries which might help to further reduce the dimension.\\
+While our main approximation result is fairly general, we also need results on FTLEs for AE.~Let us remark that for 1D SDEs, there are many results for FTLE especially with additive noise~\cite{CDLR17,B:25}.
+The key point is that the solution of the linearized equation is usually given as an explicit exponential, which allows for direct computations.~For FTLEs in 2D, we plan to use the techniques in~\cite{DELR:18,BBBE:25} and also to exploit symmetries which might help to further reduce the dimension.\\

 Let us state something about the choice of the noise, i.e.~it is essential that the noise is additive for the analysis, while the approximation via amplitude equations hold in general also for multiplicative noise~\cite{Fu}.~However, the framework for FTLEs is well-established for additive noise, while results for SDEs with multiplicative noise are known, see e.g.~\cite{AK:84} for an example on compact manifolds, the general theory for FTLEs for SDEs with multiplicative noise seems to be open to our knowledge.~Nevertheless, it is important to have small noise while we are close to a change of stability, in order for the approximation via AE to work.
 Otherwise, a too strong noise will spoil the features of the bifurcation that we want to exploit.~But let us remark that it is not essential to force the dominant modes at all.
 In that case our the approximation via AE still works and the AE is deterministic.~Nevertheless, if the dominant modes are unforced, one can allow for larger noise than we do in our result here and still obtain an approximation result for AE.
 See for example Bl\"omker, Hairer, Pavliotis~\cite{BHP}, or Mohammed, Klepel, B\"omker \cite{MBKa}, where additional terms appear in the AE, in particular multiplicative noise.~This complicates the analysis of the FTLEs significantly.\\